dpinela/HollowKnight.RandoMapMod/README.md

 These settings are saved between game loads.

 # Changelog
+Version 1.0.4:
+- Fixed the "FAILED TO LOAD" bug when the log file wasn't present
+- Lots of code cleanup

 Version 1.0.3:
 - Added new items in v3.12(884).
 However the new Pin locations haven't been added yet.